straup/loopr/README.md

 The five steps are:

-_Note: the `loopr.cfg` mentioned in all these examples is discussed in detail, below._
+_Note: the `loopr.cfg` file mentioned in all these examples is discussed in detail, below._

 ### Broadcasting